 2. Validate Demand Before Building

 Too many founders build a product first and then look for customers.
-The smarter approach: validate that the problem is worth solving and that businesses will pay for a solution.
+Instead, the smarter approach is to validate that the problem is worth solving and that businesses will pay for a solution.

-The goal: confirm that the problem is real, that your solution resonates, and that businesses will pay for it.
+In short, the goal is to confirm that the problem is real, that your solution resonates, and that businesses will pay for it.
 Only then should you invest heavily in product development.
-Validation prevents the most common startup failure mode—building something nobody wants.

 3. Build an MVP (Minimum Viable Product)

 Your first version should solve one core problem exceptionally well.
-Don’t build a feature-rich platform—build the minimum product that delivers meaningful value to your first customers.
+Rather than building a feature-rich platform, focus on the minimum product that delivers meaningful value to your first customers.

 4. Get Your First 10 Customers